You are here

 Damage caused by Japanese beetles

-Adult beetles eat the foliage, fruits and flowers of over 300 plants.
-Foliage is consumed by eating the tissue between the veins, a type of feeding called skeletonizing.
-Flowers and fruits are devoured completely, often by a horde of a dozen or more beetles at a time.
+Adult beetles eat the foliage, fruits, and flowers of over 300 plants.
+Foliage is consumed by eating the tissue between the veins but leave the veins, a type of feeding called skeletonization.
+Flowers and fruits may be devoured completely, often by a horde of a dozen or more beetles at a time.
+Trees, shrubs, grapes, and other plants often turn brown in August because of the feeding damage.

 Management of Japanese beetles

+Plant Selection.
 One way to limit the impact of adult Japanese beetle defoliation may be to select plants that the Japanese beetles tend to avoid.
-The following list of the Japanese beetle's most and least-favored woody plants may be useful to people designing new landscapes in areas infested by this beetle.
+Click here for a list of plants preferred by Japanese beetle adults.

 Do you live in Iowa and have an insect you would like identified?